Mission, South Dakota

 Mission is a city on the Rosebud Indian Reservation in northern Todd County, South Dakota, United States.
 The population was 1,156 at the 2020 census.

 Mission is home of the Sinte Gleska University.
 It is the largest incorporated community in the county, but is smaller than the unincorporated community of Rosebud, the capital of the Rosebud Sioux Tribe.

 Mission is named for one of the many missions established by religious groups in the late 19th century to educate and assist the Sicangu Lakota (Rosebud Sioux) and other Native American people.
 The major economic center of the county, it is located at the junction of U.S. routes 18 and 83.
 The city contains part of the Oyate Trail, the headquarters of the Todd County School District, Cherry-Todd Rural Electric Cooperative, and various federal/tribal agencies.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.59 sqmi, all land.

-Mission has been assigned the ZIP code 57555 and the FIPS place code 42940.
+Climate

 Demographics

 The closely linked communities of Antelope and White Horse, and other nearby settlements, including School District and Bureau of Indian Affairs housings and private communities, are located outside the city limits.